after12am/eisenscript/docs/reference/scaling.md

 # Scaling

-A scaling is a linear transformation that enlarges or diminishes object.
+A scaling is a linear transformation that enlarges or diminishes primitive.

 ## s [float]